 33 Most Interesting Facts About Rolex Submariner

 With its unique style and shape, the Rolex Submariner is truly something unique, but the Submariner wasn’t always like that.
-The history of the Rolex Submariner stretches back many years, and at the time upon its release, no-one would believe just how important of a watch it would become.
+The history of the Rolex Submariner stretches back many years, and at the time of its release, no one would believe just how important of a watch it would become.
 Not only for Rolex but for the watch industry.